Pine Creek (Mississippi River tributary)

 Pine Creek is a 23.7 mi tributary of the Mississippi River in Winona and Houston counties, Minnesota, United States.
-Pine Creek joins the Mississippi southeast of La Crescent, Minnesota, directly across from La Crosse, Wisconsin.
+It joins the Mississippi southeast of La Crescent, Minnesota, directly across from La Crosse, Wisconsin.

 History

 Pine Creek was named for the white pine trees near its banks.
-There is also a South Fork Pine Creek that flows into Pine Creek.
+There is also a South Fork of Pine Creek, which flows into Pine Creek.
 Pine Creek flows through the city of New Hartford, Minnesota.
-This Pine Creek is in the eastern end of Winona County and should not be confused with Pine Creek (Rush Creek tributary) in the western region of the county.
+This Pine Creek is in the eastern end of Winona County and should not be confused with Pine Creek, a tributary of Rush Creek, in the western region of the county.